VLoegler/GenomeAssemblyTools/README.md

 * Give the number of contig required to cover X% of a reference genome.

 **checkChromosomePresence.py**
 * Take a reference genome and indicate how many reference chromosomes are covered at X % (80% default) by the draft assembly.
+A detailled output (-i) gives the coverage of each chromosome of the reference.

 **findDoubleCentromeres.py**
 * Take the centromere sequence and indicate how many contigs contain more than 1 centromere.